 The old mining town of Reveille is located on the east slope of the Reveille Mountain Range, overlooking the northern part of Railroad Valley.
 It is about 40 miles northwest of Rachel, less than an hour drive, and well worth a visit.

 Like many mining towns of the 19th century, Reveilles life was short but turbulent.
-Founded in 1866 it bloomed to several dozen individual mines within the first year.
+Founded in 1866 as a silver mine it bloomed to several dozen individual mines within the first year.
 But when the claims proved less than profitable, the miners moved on, and by 1880 Reveille was virtually deserted.
 A few mines were worked on and off until 1945, when Reveille was abandoned for good.
+Besides silver Reveille also produced gold, copper, lead and antimony.

 Today many stone foundations and one wooden cabin that mysteriously remained intact tell visitors a story of the good old days.
 There are actually two parts: the main settlement along the main road and Old Reveille about a mile further north, which has some interesting remains of old mining equipment.
 Both are worth exploring, but watch out for vertical mine shafts.
 Reveille also makes an excellent sheltered campsite away from the highway.